jsneer23/BeakleVision-2/README.md

 ## Technology Stack and Features

 This project was initially forked from the [Full StackAPI Template](https://github.com/fastapi/full-stack-fastapi-template).
-There are some changes in progress or planned. i.e. will eventually fully move off SQLModel in favor of pure SQLAlchemy and will also move away from Chakra UI.
+There are some changes in progress or planned. i.e. We will eventually fully move off SQLModel in favor of pure SQLAlchemy and will also move away from Chakra UI.
 For now, the list from the original template is below.

 - ⚡ [**FastAPI**](https://fastapi.tiangolo.com) for the Python backend API.
     - 🧰 [SQLModel](https://sqlmodel.tiangolo.com) for the Python SQL database interactions (ORM).